khodgins/Bioinformatics_Introduction/Topic_2/readme.md

 The intro to commandline that we will be working through today is found at https://tsonika.github.io/NGS-SBS-Monash2019/cli/handout/handout/

-Below is an additional recommended tutorial for those that would like more practice
+Below is an additional recommended tutorial for those that would like more practice with commandline

 ### Accompanying material